 Ingredients

 My favourite essential oils in this recipe are tea tree, lemon and lavender, but don’t be limited by my suggestions.
 Use oils that fit your budget, or those that you already have in your collection.
-Read here for more information.
+Read here for more information on essential oils.

 Method